-The audio-visual (AV) transcription tool analyzes audio or video files and transcribes the spoken words into a text field.
+The audio-visual (AV) transcription application analyzes audio and video files, then transcribes the spoken words into a text field.
 This streamlines the process of reviewing AV files and makes it easier to search for keywords, find correlations, and locate relevant files.

 AV transcription is available as a secured application from the Application Library.